 • Leopard Village

 Leopard Village is a social economic development scheme that is managed by the community and was mainly established to promote cultural and wildlife conservation through ecotourism.
 It is located close to the Muhokya village and occupies an area of 3 acres near the Northern sector of Queen Elizabeth National Park.
 While here, the visitors can tour the customary huts of the Banyabindi, Bakonzo and Basongora ethnic groups and will be entertained through music, dance and drama performances that are exceptional to encounter.
 Buy crafts from the craft shops to take home for memories.
 You will be informed about the various challenges and opportunities of the conservation project.
-Take on a visit to the local schools, traditional village life.
+Take on a visit to the local schools, and traditional village life.
 The proceeds attained from the visits are used to promote the local community and pay the school fees of the children.

 • Kikorongo Women Community

 The term Kikorongo refers to “Too Much Sunshine” in the local language of the Bakonzo people hence the women’s community is a very exceptional place to be visited by all kinds of travelers around the world that visit Uganda.
 However hot the area is, the energetic cultural performers never stop dancing and performing various acts in Kikorongo.
 An ordinary interpreter will be explaining the importance of the performances making you relax and enjoy the moment.
-There is an African Art craft workshop where visitors can learn how to weave baskets & bowls using local materials- fibres as well as reprocess magazines into paper beads which make exceptional necklaces.
+There is an African Art craft workshop where visitors can learn how to weave baskets & bowls using local materials- fibres as well as reprocessed magazines into paper beads which make exceptional necklaces.
 Purchase some crafts for memorable adventures like the baskets, bowls, woven belts and purses that are handmade here.

 • Katwe Tourism Information Centre (KATIC)

 Take on a guided nature walk to this exclusive Salt Lake where you will have an opportunity to learn about the process of salt mining where you will spot villagers working at the Lake, cross the mud walkways and penetrate the traditional grass hut.
-You will pass via the close bird sanctuary Lake which inhabits over a thousand different bird species like the flamingos from the month of October to May.
+You will pass via the close bird sanctuary Lake which inhabits over a thousand different bird species like the flamingos from October to May.
 While taking the walk, the traditional homestead will welcome and take you through various cooking demonstrations where you will learn more about the preparation of local dishes.

 • Nyanz’ibiri Cave Community

 Take on a guided nature walk with an experienced guide to the Nyanz’ibiri Cave Community and along the way, you will have beautiful views of the volcanic crater lakes while listening to the lively sound that comes out of the crested cranes and eagles.
 While on the walk, you will also have a chance to spot 8 different species of primates and smell the local scented flowers an experience that is so unique and amazing.
-You will visit local attractions like the historical cave and cultural museum which is a ideal conserved Bunyaruguru hut with numerous important ordinary artifacts which were tools used in everyday life before.
+You will visit local attractions like the historical cave and cultural museum which is an ideal conserved Bunyaruguru hut with numerous important ordinary artefacts which were tools used in everyday life before.
 A portion of the proceeds gained from the visitors helps in community development, conservation of biodiversity as well as educational projects.

 • Agro-Tour Walk

-Take on the Agro tour walk which takes 2-3 hours starting at the local village of Kataara through various farms situated in the escarpment which forms the eastern wall of the western Rift valley.
+Take on the Agro tour walk which takes 2-3 hours starting at the local village of Kataara through various farms situated in the escarpment which forms the eastern wall of the western Rift Valley.
 Along the way, you will spot various unique bird species as well as unusual and medicinal plants and cultural sites.
-While on this walk, you will learn more about the continuous challenge of human animal conflicts that have happened in the area and also tour the beehives that are used to distract vicious elephants away from community crops along the border of the park.
-If you are interested in harvesting honey, you will be accepted to do so with your hands in company of an experienced guide.
+While on this walk, you will learn more about the continuous challenge of human-animal conflicts that have happened in the area and also tour the beehives that are used to distract vicious elephants away from community crops along the border of the park.
+If you are interested in harvesting honey, you will be accepted to do so with your hands in the company of an experienced guide.

 Rwenzori Mountains